Visiting Barcelona in February

 5. Be Dazzled by the Lights at LlumBCN

 Alongside the Santa Eulàlia festival, Barcelona also puts on a display of light art called LlumBCN.
 Around the city, buildings and monuments get lit up with dazzling artistic projections.
 The cleverly placed lights bring the city’s stony walls to life and highlight pieces of its history and culture.
 Last year’s edition was held in the up-and-coming Poblenou district, while past editions have been held in and around the Gothic Quarter.
-Where will it be held in 2019?
+Where will it be held in 2020?
 That’s still TBA, so keep an eye on this webpage for more info.
+The dates will be the 14th to the 16th.

 6. Get Romantic for Valentine’s Day